nosiop/Magisk_MTK/YuK.md

 ### YuK

-- Remove ANDROID VERIFIED BOOT check for MediaTek devices
+- Remove AvB verify when using MediaTek devices
-- Add ui print for MediaTek platform
-- Add Qualcomm devices skip this step
+- Add Platform printing when using MediaTek devices

 ### v21.4